-Factors determining the value of cryptocurrencies
+Factors that determine the value of cryptocurrencies

-History of Scammers and Cyber Attacks
+History of fraud and cyber attacks

 Market liquidity and volatility of cryptocurrency